 Will YOU be ready for the next major stock market correction?
 MCIM portfolios probably will be.

 Investment Grade Value Stocks and high quality income CEFs are the predominant securities included in Market Cycle Investment Management (MCIM) portfolios.
 Then, using disciplines that encourage profit-taking during rallies, and selective buying during corrections, it should be clear that market balance performance should do better than brainless (passive, if you will) averages and indices.

 Assuming that the average MCIM portfolio has an asset allocation of roughly 50% IGVSI equities and 50% MCMSI income closed end funds, it should be clear why these portfolios might just blow away all forms of passive investing --- especially in volatile markets.
-The figures speak for themselves: MCIMI represents the combined IGVSI and WCMSI Indices:

 Click for Details --> IGVS - Part 2